BIOLOGY AND LIFE CYCLE OF A MUSHROOM

 Like a plant seed, a mushroom spore germinates (sprouts) when the environmental conditions are right.
 Usually, this involves high humidity, plus a favourable temperature for that particular species.

 When the spore germinates, a strand of mycelium emerges from it.
-The strands of mycelium spreads through a substrate, gathering water and nutrients, to be able to produce fruiting bodies (the mushrooms themselves).
+The strands of mycelium spreads through a substrate, gathering water and nutrients, to be able to produce fruiting bodies (mushrooms).

 This process of mycelium spreading through a substrate is called colonisation.